FAQ

 If you have corrections to make, she will confirm the problem area(s), and then ask you to re-record either the entire song, or just the page containing the correction.

-After re-taping to fix problem areas, re-evaluate the tape, and then submit it with another evaluation form (she will have a copy of your previous one).
+After re-recording to fix problem areas, re-evaluate the recording and then submit it with your evaluation notes (she will have a copy of your previous one).

 If, after repeated attempts to pass a song, you still have a problem note, you MAY be permitted to not sing that particular phrase.
 It may mean taking a breath at that spot, or just mouthing the words.